CpanelInc/tech-MSP/README.md

 - Check if domain is in remote or local domains.
 - Check if domain resolves locally to server.

+**[With --email option]**

+- Check if e-mail exists on server.
+- Check if e-mail has forwarders.
+- Check if e-mail has an autoresponder enabled.

 **[With -s option]**

 - View summary of email that has been sent from the server